Mofazzal874/LagaBari/README.md

-Need to add more features , more obstacles , more points , play again button , time limit UI
+Need to add more features , more obstacles , more points  time limit UI